Deutsche Bank mulls merger scenario with UBS: Handelsblatt

-FRANKFURT (Reuters) - Deutsche Bank has looked at a theoretical scenario of merging with UBS, the German business daily Handelsblatt reported, citing people familiar with the matter.
+FRANKFURT (Reuters) - Deutsche Bank (DBKGn.DE) has looked at a theoretical scenario of merging with UBS (UBSG.S), the German business daily Handelsblatt reported, citing people familiar with the matter.

-The scenario, along with a potential merger with Commerzbank, was discussed at the bank’s strategy meeting with the supervisory board earlier this month, Handelsblatt said.
+The scenario, along with a potential merger with Commerzbank (CBKG.DE), was discussed at the bank’s strategy meeting with the supervisory board earlier this month, Handelsblatt said.

 On paper, a potential merger with UBS fares better than a deal with Commerzbank as Deutsche Bank and the Swiss lender would complement each other well in the areas of investment banking and wealth management, the report said.